xitox97/xitox97/README.md

 # Hi, I'm Farhan 👋🏻👨🏻‍💻

 I'm a web developer who is passionate about making websites.
-Currently In love with TALL stacks:
+Currently In love❤️ with TALL stacks:
 - <a href="https://tailwindcss.com">TailwindCSS</a>
 - <a href="https://github.com/alpinejs/alpine">AlpineJS</a>
 - <a href="https://laravel.com">Laravel</a>